j-easy/easy-props/README.md

 Projector handles all this boilerplate for you, which makes your code cleaner, more readable and maintainable.

-In this quick example, you have seen two types of properties sources (System and resource bundle).
-Projector allows you to inject properties from many other sources like database, JNDI, and more.
+In this quick example, you have seen two types of properties sources (system and resource bundle).
+Projector allows you to inject properties from many other sources like databases, JNDI contexts, and more.

 Even better, Projector allows you write your own annotations and inject properties from a custom configuration source.

-Checkout the complete reference in project's [wiki](https://github.com/benas/projector/wiki).
+Checkout the complete reference in the project's [wiki](https://github.com/benas/projector/wiki).

 ## Documentation